After installing EasyBuild, you should configure it.

 which shows the corresponding command line option accompanied by a short description.

-At the time of writing, about 270 different configuration settings are supported by EasyBuild.
+At the time of writing, over 240 different configuration settings are supported by EasyBuild.

 For the sake of this tutorial we will focus on a specific subset of configuration settings, and cover only the most prominent and important ones.

 We will refer to EasyBuild configuration settings using the names as they appears in the output of